 "Oh.." startled back from her reverie she continued, "It was to be lifted the day of your 11th birthday when you would be going to Hogwarts.
-There Albus was to assist in teaching you to control your powers, but failed us and you.
+There Albus was to assist in teaching you to control your powers.
+He failed us and you.
 I should have seen it coming, he always has been manipulative.
-Always wanting to control things in his own way, not realizing how much he was tampering.
-You see Albus Dumbledore has been around for quite along time and I believe his mind is failing him.
-He fails to remember people as individuals with individual dreams and feelings.
-His fight with Grindewald must have affected him more than we thought and then Voldemort's rise.
+Always wanting to control things in his own way.
+Albus Dumbledore has been around for quite a long time, and I believe his mind is failing him.
+He disregards the dreams and feelings of the individuals he manipulates.
+His idea of the greater good is everyone sacrificing everything for his own goals.
 In his own way he truly believes he is saving the world, but he doesn't realize the cost.
 Well, anyway…I'm getting off topic.
 I'm sure you understand what I'm talking about."
 She smiled wanly at him.

 "So where were we.
 Ah yes, well seeing as how you didn't have access to your full powers as well as other things that should have been turned over to you, Voldemort was able to rise to power again and spread evil throughout the world.
 Now we are at a turning point.
 Either Voldemort falls or evil reins the earth and it will be destroyed."